baondinh/CatanBoardGenerator/README.md

 - Need a way to evaluate path distance to other "high-value" nodes

 #### Sample Board Generated with Tkinter
+There is a refresh button, but video with demo is not included yet
 ![Alt text](CatanSnippet.PNG?raw=true "GeneratedBoard")